 - $220,000 OUT-OF-COURT SETTLEMENT for injured West Virginia man against national hotel chain based upon injuries to his wrist and shoulder when he fell in oily and standing water in the handicap accessible parking spaces.
 The Plaintiff alleged that the hotel was negligent in the design and maintenance of the disability accessible parking spaces, including inadequate drainage and negligent maintenance.

-- $100,000 SETTLEMENT AT MEDIATION for 75-year-old Lawrenceburg, Tennessee man who slipped on a serving tray negligently left on the floor at a national chain restaurant in Columbia, Maury County, Tennessee.
-The man tried to brace his fall by grabbing a half-wall but still suffered a dislocated shoulder and a rotator cuff tear.
+- $100,000 SETTLEMENT AT MEDIATION for a 75-year-old client from Lawrenceburg, Tennessee who slipped on a serving tray negligently left on the floor at a national chain restaurant in Columbia, Maury County, Tennessee.
+The man tried to brace his fall by grabbing a half-wall but still suffered a dislocated shoulder and torn rotator cuff.
 He underwent surgery.
 The injury prevented him from enjoying his hobby of work-working and from playing with his grandchildren as he did before his injuries.

 - $95,000 OUT-OF-COURT SETTLEMENT for Nashville woman against a now-closed nightclub.
 While she was in the restroom, a patron spilled a drink and employees of the nightclub mopped up the drink but failed to place any signs in the area.
 When the woman came out of the restroom, she did not know that the floor was wet and fell suffering serious injuries.
 The injured woman underwent knee surgery.